 For internal carbon pricing, our group has decided to collect 10,000 yen per ton of CO2.
 Internal carbon taxation is a system under which fees are collected from departments, including internal business companies and group companies, depending on the amount of their CO2 emissions.
 This system is expected to further raise awareness of and accelerate CO2 emissions reduction.

 The internal environmental fund is a system to appropriate the fees collected through internal carbon taxation for capital investment as a grant to reduce CO2 emissions.
-For example, in FY 2021, we provided a grant for a solar power generation unit to Niterra India Private Limited.
+For example, in FY 2023, we provided a grant for a solar power generation unit to the Ise Plant and the Nakatsugawa Plant of CERAMIC SENSOR.
+When introducing equipment, we make a comprehensive decision at a corporate management committee after conducting an environmental assessment not only of CO2 emissions, but also of water, energy, and other overall environmental factors.

 Under this initiative, our company receives from Chubu Electric Power Miraiz a supply of electricity with added environmental value, which is derived from surplus electricity* generated from solar power systems at employees’ homes, and uses the supplied electricity at the Komaki Plant.
 In addition, employees who provide environmental value of surplus electricity will be given incentives through Chubu Electric Power Miraiz.